GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Limitations Broader Impact

 \section{Limitations \& Broader Impact}

 \textbf{Limitations.} While GAMformer introduces a novel approach to estimating Generalized Additive Models (GAMs), it is important to acknowledge its current limitations.
 This work primarily focuses on main and second-order effect GAMs and does not account for higher-order interactions, which are addressed in other GAM implementations, such as EBMs~\citep{lou2013accurate, nori2019interpretml, chang2021node}.
 Future research could explore incorporating these interactions to enhance the model's expressiveness and predictive capabilities.
 Another limitation of the current GAMformer model is its difficulty in improving predictions when presented with datasets that exceed twice the size of the data it saw during training (c.f.~\Cref{fig:data_scaling}).
 This issue is related to the well-known challenge of length extrapolation in sequence-to-sequence models, including transformers~\citep{grazzi2024is, zhou2024transformers}.
-Addressing this limitation may require exposing the model to a larger variety of number of examples during training.
-However, due to computational constraints, the experiments in this work were limited to a maximum of 500 datapoints during training.
-Future studies with increased computational resources could investigate the model's performance on larger datasets and develop strategies to mitigate the length extrapolation problem.
-The GAMformer model's transformer-based architecture scales quadratically with both the number of training data points and features, posing a similar challenge to handling large datasets as faced by TabPFN~\citep{hollmann-iclr23a}.
-Novel, scalable transformer alternatives, such as the recently proposed Mamba~\citep{gu2023mamba} or Gated Linear Attention~\citep{yanggated}, may prove useful in overcoming this issue.
+This is a known challenge for the current generation of tabular foundation models, and promising solutions are emerging.
+Future work could incorporate more scalable architectures, such as those using linear attention (e.g., TabFlex~\citep{zengtabflex}) or modified attention patterns (e.g., TabICL~\citep{qu2025tabicl}), to mitigate these issues.

 \textbf{Broader Impact.} As a versatile machine learning model for tabular data, GAMformer offers both positive and negative societal impacts.
 Positively, it can generate novel insights in fields like medicine, enhancing disease diagnosis and treatment.
 However, it can also be misused to not mitigate but exploit biases, such as adjusting insurance premiums based on ethnicity, leading to discrimination.